KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 In this release, the file-managing classes family that is responsible for providing files for screenshots and logs has been refactored for better usage and extensibility.
 This change has affected the old classes that are deprecated now (see package com.kaspersky.kaspresso.files).
 Usage example: [**CustomizedSimpleTest**](../samples/kaspresso-sample/src/androidTest/kotlin/com/kaspersky/kaspressample/simple_tests/CustomizedSimpleTest.kt).

 Also, the following interceptors were added:
 1. [**VideoRecordingInterceptor**](../kaspresso/src/main/kotlin/com/kaspersky/kaspresso/interceptors/watcher/testcase/impl/video/VideoRecordingInterceptor.kt).
-Tests video recording interceptor.
+Tests video recording interceptor (please not that it was fully tested on emulators with android api 29 and older).
 2. [**DumpViewsInterceptor**](../kaspresso/src/main/kotlin/com/kaspersky/kaspresso/interceptors/watcher/testcase/impl/views/DumpViewsInterceptor.kt).
 Interceptor that dumps XML-representation of view hierarchy in case of a test failure.

 In the package [**com.kaspersky.components.alluresupport.interceptors**](../allure-support/src/main/kotlin/com/kaspersky/components/alluresupport/interceptors), there are special Kaspresso interceptors helping to link and process files for Allure-report.